zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

 ### <a name = "ff"></a>Screen Sharing on Firefox

-To enable screen sharing on Firefox, set the `mediaSource` attribute to specify the sharing mode:
+Set the `mediaSource` attribute to specify the sharing mode:

 - `screen`：Shares the whole screen.
-- `application`：Shares all the windows of an application.
+- `application`：Shares all windows of an application.
 - `window`：Shares a specific window of an application.

 ```javascript